Women's Institute: Structure and membership

-participate in any WI activities in the same way as any other woman".
+The WI is a women-only organization.
 Colonel Richard Stapleton-Cotton and his dog Tinker are the only two males ever to be accepted as fully paid-up WI members: the Colonel, a "highly influential man locally", played a major part in setting up the first WI meeting in Anglesey in 1915.

+From the 1970s, trans women were included, and that policy became official in 2015.
+In a 2017 statement, Transgender WI membership, the organization clarified that "Anyone who is living as a woman is welcome to join the WI and to participate in any WI activities in the same way as any other woman".
+However, following the 2025 UK supreme court ruling in For Women Scotland, the organization said it was being legally compelled to exclude trans women from membership, a policy that would begin in April 2026.
+In response, several branches suspended activities out of refusal to comply with the ban.
+At least 12 Women’s Institute (WI) groups are closing or considering closure after the organisation barred transgender women from membership.

 Campaigns

 The WI campaigns on a wide range of issues affecting women, based on resolutions agreed at each year's national Annual Meeting.
 Its first resolution, passed in 1918, called for "sufficient supply of convenient and sanitary houses, being of vital importance to women in the country".
 In 1943 they called for "Equal Pay for Equal Work" and continued to argue for this until the Equal Pay Act 1970 was passed.
 1954's resolution to "‘preserve the countryside against desecration by litter" lead to the formation of the Keep Britain Tidy group, which became a registered charity in 1960.
 The WI discussed HIV/AIDS in 1986, agreeing "to inform the general public of the true facts concerning the disease AIDS" and subsequently working with the Terence Higgins Trust to produce a leaflet on "Women and AIDS".
 The 2017 meeting passed a motion on microplastics pollution or "Plastic soup", and in 2018 the WI agreed to "Make Time for Mental Health", "calling on members to take action to make it as acceptable to talk about mental health as it is about physical health".